In Fabric

-In Fabric is a 2018 British horror comedy film, written and directed by Peter Strickland.
+In Fabric is a 2018 British horror film written and directed by Peter Strickland, and starring Marianne Jean-Baptiste, Hayley Squires, Leo Bill and Gwendoline Christie.
 The film follows a haunted red dress as it torments various owners.
-It stars Marianne Jean-Baptiste, Hayley Squires, Leo Bill, and Gwendoline Christie.

 It had its world premiere at the Toronto International Film Festival on 13 September 2018.
-It was released in the United Kingdom on 28 June 2019 by Curzon Artificial Eye and was released in the United States on 6 December 2019 by A24.
+It was released in the United Kingdom on 28 June 2019 by Curzon and in the United States on 6 December 2019 by A24.
+The film received acclaim from critics for its direction, humour, atmosphere, and its homages to Italian giallo films; however, audiences were divided on its absurdity and slow pacing.

 Plot

-Sheila is a recently divorced bank teller who lives with her teenage son Vince.
-She gets frequently chastised for insignificant work errors by her bosses and intimidated by Vince's girlfriend Gwen.
-She visits department store Dentley and Soper's to buy a dress in the sales for a date.
-Assisted by enigmatic store clerk Miss Luckmoore, Sheila is drawn to a beautiful, flowing red dress, which Luckmoore convinces her to purchase.
-Sheila notices a strange rash on her chest after wearing the dress.
-Her washing machine later breaks down when trying to wash it, resulting in Sheila injuring her hand.
+Recently divorced bank teller Sheila is frequently chastised for small work errors by her bosses.
+She is intimidated by Gwen, her son Vince's girlfriend.
+After learning about her ex-husband's new girlfriend and seeing Vince performing oral sex on Gwen, she visits the department store Dentley & Soper's during their sales to buy a dress for a date.

+Assisted by enigmatic store clerk Miss Luckmoore, Sheila buys a beautiful, flowing red dress.
+After wearing the dress, Sheila notices a strange rash on her chest.
+Her washing machine later breaks down with the dress inside, and Sheila injures her hand retrieving it.
 At night, the store clerks are shown cleaning a lifelike mannequin, which appears to menstruate, as the elderly proprietor Mr Lundy observes and masturbates.

-When returning to shop at the store, Sheila learns that there is only one version of the dress and that the store model was killed after wearing it for the store catalogue.
-Sheila goes on a date with new suitor Zach while Gwen and Vince have sex.
+Returning to the store, Sheila learns that the dress is one of its kind, and the store model who wore it for the catalogue was later killed.
+Sheila goes on a date with her new suitor Zach while Gwen and Vince have sex.
 As Gwen climaxes, the dress floats above her and tries to suffocate her.
-When Sheila and Zach go for a walk together, she is attacked by a German Shepherd, which cuts her leg and rips the dress in the process.
-Later that day, Vince returns home with the dress, somehow fully repaired.
-After hearing the dress move about in the wardrobe at night, an unsettled Sheila attempts to return the dress to the store but is refused.
-With the dress in her car boot, Sheila is killed in an accident en route to spending the night with Zach.
+When Sheila and Zach go for a walk, a German Shepherd attacks her, injuring her leg and ripping the dress, which later appears mysteriously unharmed.
+At night, Sheila hears the dress move about in the wardrobe.

+Unsettled, Sheila attempts to return the dress to the store but is refused.
+She recounts a dream to her bosses at work about seeing her mother reflected in the mirror.
+With the dress in her car trunk, she drives to another date with Zach.
+Distracted by two mannequins standing on the road, Sheila gets into an accident and is killed.